Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 Why is PostgreSQL a surprising choice?
 --------------------------------------

-Python is a good fit for data pipelines like this, as it has good bindings to machine learning packages, and excellent support for talking to PostgreSQL.

-So why is PostgreSQL a surprising choice?

-Because people assume you need a specialised DB to store embeddings.
+We expect Python to be a good fit for exploring ML

+But PostgreSQL isn't a dedicated vector database

 So why PostgreSQL?
 ------------------